Leaf-Agriculture/docs/docs/configurations_overview.md

 #### splitOperationsByField
 If set to `true`, Leaf will split your Field Operations based on the intersection of each Leaf Field Boundary.
 The default value is `false`.
 #### originalOperationData
-If set to `true`, it will return non-standarlized original data from the file, such as the field name and the type of the operation, as described by the provider.
+If set to `true`, it will add to the File summary some non-standard properties, such as the field name and the type of the operation, as described originally by the provider.
+It is not applicable to the standard GeoJSON file or the Field Operation summary.
 The default value is `false`.

 ```
 "originalOperationData": {